Ignia/Style-Guide/C-Based Languages/README.md

 ### Line Wrapping
 - If one element is placed on a new line, consider moving each element to a new line for consistency
+- Follow standard indentation rules; subsequent lines should not be indented more than two spaces (e.g., to align with a `(`, for instance)
 - Function arguments should be on the same line as the function
   - If this is not possible, function arguments should each be placed on their own line and indented two spaces
 - If expressions must be placed on multiple lines, each new line should begin with the operator (e.g., `+`) and be indented two spaces